 For sensitive skin

-A lower concentration of propolis (3-5%) combined with soothing active ingredients such as chamomile and oat extract.
+Lower propolis concentration (3-5%) combined with soothing active ingredients like chamomile and oat extract.
 Our Sensitive formulation is well tolerated by 94% of test subjects with sensitive skin.

 For oily and acne-prone skin

-Higher propolis concentration (8-12%) with light, non-comedogenic carriers.
+Higher propolis concentration (8-12%) with light, non-comedogenic carrier substances.
 The antimicrobial effect is enhanced by tea tree oil and salicylic acid from willow bark.

 For dry and mature skin

 Propolis (6-8%) in nutrient-rich base oils such as argan and hemp seed oil.
-Hyaluronic acid and vitamin E also support moisture balance and anti-aging effects.
-An organic face cream with jojoba oil, argan oil, and shea butter is particularly recommended, providing intensive moisture and strengthening the skin barrier.
+Additional hyaluronic acid and vitamin E support moisture balance and anti-aging effects.
+Particularly recommended here is an Organic Face Cream with Jojoba Oil, Argan Oil & Shea Butter, which intensely moisturizes and strengthens the skin barrier.

-When choosing a propolis cream, you should also consider its environmental impact.
-As a company that donates 1% of its revenue to environmental projects, ecological responsibility is important to us.
+When choosing a Propolis Cream, you should also consider its environmental impact.
+As a company that donates 1% of its revenue to environmental projects, ecological responsibility is close to our hearts.

-- Bee protection: Ethical beekeeping without exploitation of bee colonies
+- Bee protection: Ethical beekeeping without exploiting bee colonies

 - Packaging: Recyclable or biodegradable materials